Health Care Guide Information

 Partial Thyroidectomy /lobectomy: In this type, the only lobe or the part containing cancer is removed.

 Radioactive iodine Therapy: This is a kind of radiation therapy in which radioactive iodine is given to the patient.
-The radioactive iodine is given in the oral form.
-Cancer cell in the thyroid absorbs all the iodine.
+The radioactive iodine is given in oral form.
+A cancer cell in the thyroid absorbs all the iodine.
 This iodine kills cancer cells.
 This therapy is also called internal radiation therapy.
-This therapy is done when the cancer is spread beyond the thyroid gland.
+This therapy is done when the cancer has spread beyond the thyroid gland.

 What are the Risk Factors for Thyroid Cancer?